 - Gut mucosal associated Escherichia coli in patients with chronic inflammatory bowel disease and colorectal cancer.

 Certain strains of Escherichia coli associated with the mucosa of the gastrointestinal (GI) tract have been increasingly implicated in the pathogenesis of Crohn’s disease (CD),Ulcerative colitis (UC) and Colorectal cancer (CRC).
 Several pathogenic mechanisms have been attributed to these strains which include adhesion to and invasion of the gut mucosa, the presence of specific genes involved in their translocation and their survival in macrophages.
 This project aims to characterize E. coli strains found in patients with CD, UC, CRC and healthy individuals with respect to their clonality, their virulence gene profiles and their interaction with a gut epithelial cell line (Caco-2 cell).

-The Chlamydia Research Group investigates all aspects of chlamydial infections and disease in humans and a range of animals (koalas, sheep, other wildlife, fish, etc).
+The Chlamydia and Koala Retrovirus Research Group investigates all aspects of chlamydial infections and disease in humans and a range of animals (koalas, sheep, other wildlife, fish, etc), as well as extended research into retroviruses in koalas.
 Focus areas of research include vaccine development, diagnostics, therapeutics, genomics, epidemiology, pathogenesis and evolution.

 Research Group Leader: Professor Peter Timms